LairdCP/BLE_Gateway_Firmware/docs/memfault.md

 The [AWS Out-of-Box (OOB) Demo](readme_ltem_aws.md) (Pinnacle 100 DVK and MG100) integrates the [Memfault](https://docs.memfault.com/docs/mcu/introduction/) SDK.
 Memfault allows the user to monitor devices remotely debug firmware and more.
 See [memfault.com](https://memfault.com) for more info.

+The Memfault SDK is integrated in the OOB firmware version 4.x and newer.
+The [pre-built OOB demo binaries](https://github.com/LairdCP/Pinnacle-100-Firmware/releases) are configured to communicate to the Laird Connectivity Memfault project instance.

 ## OOB Demo

 The OOB demo uses Memfault to track various firmware statistics and issues.